-CurrencyWave is delighted to announce that clients can now receive third-party funds from their customers in all unrestricted currencies supported by our payment platform provider Currencycloud.
+Clients who apply for a collection account can receive third-party payments from payers based in all unrestricted countries supported by our payment platform provider, Currencycloud.

-CurrencyWave’s SWIFT collections capability provides you with the ability to receive third-party funds from your customers in all unrestricted currencies.
-Then, when you’re ready, you can convert these funds back to your base currency at competitive rates on your own terms.
+CurrencyWave’s collection account provides you with the ability to receive international payments in 34 different currencies through a single IBAN account.
+This can be used for collecting foreign currency payments such as customer invoices or revenue from your overseas subsidiaries.
+You can hold currency on the account or convert these funds back to your base currency at competitive rates and on your own terms.
 This is a simple and cost-effective way of collecting money globally.

 Where can I receive funds from?